edinburgh-napier/set09121/lectures/lecture17.md

 - They can easily introduce bugs into your application
 - Keeping track of application workflow with threads is harder

 ---

-## Summary

----

 # Summary

-- Performance optimisation is important, but you need to be careful.
 - Premature optimisation is the root of all evil, but think of your algorithm choices.
 - Use tools to identify bottlenecks.
 Fix if needed.
-- Most impactful optimisation is not running code at all (dirty/alive flags, etc).
-- Low-level optimisations are typically an illusion that makes your code less readable.
-- High-level optimisations can have the greatest effect, and they happen "on paper".
-- Parallelisation is great, and is also a can of worms.
-Tread carefully.
+- Main performance measure: **Frame Time**
+- **Don't release your game compiled in debug !**

+---

+# Summary (cont.)

+Remember the optimisation steps and respect the order:

+1. Process and store what is essential (flags, object pool etc..)
+2. Creation and heavy processing needs to be done at the right moment
+3. Algorithmic optimisation:
+    - function calls
+    - for loops and if statement
+    - const, static and constexpr
+4. Parallelisation

+---